lazy-media/public/README.md

 ## Access Request Procedure
 To request server access privileges:
 1. Submit the [Server Access Request Form](https://link.lazymedia.media/cwAP1)
+    - Currently offline due to advanced automations currently being setup based on the form.
+Please be patient and check back eventually for the form to be active.
 2. Monitor your email for approval notification and further instructions

 **Access Policies:**